 Other: AI (artificial intelligence) generators

-When I buy and read a book, want to know I am paying a person for a work that they have put their heart into, so here’s my solemn promise that when you buy one of my books, from the front cover to the back cover, the art and text was not generated by AI and was written by myself and art was commissioned from hardworking artists and designers.
+When I buy and read a book, want to know I am paying a person for work that they have put their heart into, so here’s my solemn promise that when you buy one of my books, from the front cover to the back cover, the art and text was not generated by AI and was written by myself and art was commissioned from hardworking artists and designers.